akkiboeing/brain_tumor_detection/Dataset/readme.txt

-Add dataset to this folder
+Add respective dataset in two sub-directories named 'yes' and 'no' to this folder.